thetristan/cobuild/readme.md

 The only three build-related options are callbacks that are ran on pre and post processing of content, and an option to replace files instead of appending content when multiple files are specified with the same output destination.
 These options can be overriden on a per-file basis using the `build` method above.

-	{
-		// These take the form of:
-		// function(content, type, options) {
-		//    ...
-		//    return content;
-		// }
-		preprocess: [callback],
-		postprocess: [callback],

-		// Replace files or append (text-based files),
-		replace: false (default) | true
-	}
+    preprocess: [callback]   # Process the content before it hits the
+                             # rendering chain so you can strip metadata,
+                             # or do other transforms

+    postprocess: [callback]  # Process the content after its been rendered
+                             # Last chance to make changes before it's saved/output

+    replace: false           # Specifies whether cobuild should replace files
+                             # or append to them when in

 ---

 ### Advanced Methods

 #### render(`content`, `renderer`, `options`)

-This method is called if you want to render a string (`content`) and pass in your own `renderer` that's already been initialized. `renderer` must be an instance of an Object that inherits CobuildRenderer; these objects are only required to implement the render and type methods as outlined below.
+This method is called if you want to render a string (`content`) and pass in your own `renderer` that's already been initialized. `renderer` must be an instance of an object that implements the render method as outlined below.
 The `build` method above uses this internally to render any content/files passed to it.

 Returns `string`

-#### remove_renderer(`type`)
+#### remove_renderer(`type`, `path_to_render (optional)`)

 Use this method to remove all renderers from the file type specified by `type`.

-Returns `this` for chaining

-#### remove_renderer(`type`, `path_to_render`)

-Use this method to remove a specific renderer from the file type specified by `type`.
-You must pass the same path you used to add the renderer for this method to remove it.
+Optionally, if you only want to remove a specific renderer, you can pass the same path you used to add the renderer for this method to remove just that renderer.

 Returns `this` for chaining